astroJarHead/photonTransfer/README.md

 plot_ptc.pro = IDL code containing procedures to perform the PTC analysis.
 This is only a barebones beginning at this stage.

 output-lincheck.txt = Output captured from running lincheck.cl on Community IRAF 2.17.1 on some example data.

+examples.pro = IDL code used for solutions to examples in Janesick's book "Photon Transfer DN -> Lambda."